Explore Bills

 Altering eligibility for a tax credit against the county or municipal corporation property tax imposed on certain urban agricultural property; and requiring a county or municipal corporation that grants the tax credit to provide notice of the termination of the credit at least 1 year in advance and the opportunity to be heard to the public before the county or municipal corporation may exercise its authority to terminate the credit.

-Altering, for purposes of a certain property tax credit for a certain dwelling, the definition of "fallen public safety officer" to include disabled public safety officers who have died regardless of the cause of death; authorizing, under certain circumstances, the amount of the credit for a dwelling owned by a disabled or fallen public safety officer or the surviving spouse or cohabitant to be in the same proportion as the property tax credit initially granted for the dwelling; etc.
+Altering, for purposes of a certain property tax credit for a certain dwelling, the definition of "fallen public safety officer or judicial officer" to include disabled public safety officers or judicial officers who have died regardless of the cause of death; repealing a certain requirement that, for the purposes of eligibility for the credit, the dwelling must have been acquired by the disabled or fallen public safety officer or judicial officer, the surviving spouse, or cohabitant within 10 years after a certain finding; etc.

 Exempting certain real property owned by certain subsidiary entities of a certain nonprofit housing corporation from taxes and special assessments of the State or a political subdivision; and exempting certain real property of a certain nonprofit housing corporation from certain procedures for enforcement of a judgment against the nonprofit housing corporation.